LaunchCodeEducation/linux/content/git/walkthrough/git-branching/creating-branches/index.md

 You will notice that there is a remote branch `bug-fix-solution` that has been created previously on this project.
 {{% /notice %}}

-The main.py program within this project currently contains a bug.
+The main.py file within this project currently contains a bug.
 You are going to create a new branch to fix the bug and stage that change for commit.

 ![git-new-branch](pictures/git-new-branch.png?classes=border)

 Run the command `git branch bug-fix`.

 Check that the branch has been created using the `git branch` command.

 ## Recap:
 - Creating a new branch with `git branch [new-branch-name]`